Copyright 2026 Google LLC

 Load data#

-First, you load the data from the GCS bucket to a BigQuery Dataframe with the from_glob_path method:
+First, you load the data from the GCS bucket to a BigQuery Dataframe:

 # Replace with your own connection name.